Volunteer Stewardship Network Resources

 An online community of naturalists who enjoy learning about and sharing their observations of insects, spiders, and other related creatures.

-A website that gives citizen scientists an opportunity to share and discuss their findings with other citizen scientists.
+A website that gives community scientists an opportunity to share and discuss their findings with other community scientists.
 "We share your findings with scientific data repositories like the Global Biodiversity Information Facility to help scientists find and use your data.
 All you have to do is observe."

 A real-time, online checklist program, eBird has revolutionized the way that the birding community reports and accesses information about birds.

 A guide to the singing insects of the Chicago region, singing insects are defined here as the cicadas, crickets, katydids, and members of two grasshopper subfamilies with sound displays that people can hear.